 EIF4G2 (Eukaryotic Translation Initiation Factor 4 Gamma 2) is a Protein Coding gene.
 Diseases associated with EIF4G2 include Anterograde Amnesia and Amnestic Disorder.
-Among its related pathways are Regulation of lipid metabolism Insulin signaling-generic cascades and Translational Control.
+Among its related pathways are Interferon gamma signaling and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include binding.
-An important paralog of this gene is EIF4G1.
+An important paralog of this gene is EIF4G3.

 UniProtKB/Swiss-Prot for EIF4G2 Gene